 Can you target more than one keyword per page?
 Yes, you can but that doesn’t mean it’s a good idea.
 You don’t want to cause confusion for search engine bots by targeting multiple keywords with one page.

 This is going to cause your web pages to bounce all over the SERPs (search engine result pages).
-Or if you’re not careful, you can end up with a lot of web pages competing for the same keywords within your site, leading to higher bounce rates and lower conversions.
+Or if you’re not careful, you can end up with a lot of web pages competing for the same keywords within your site, which can lead to lower positions and conversions.

 Embracing The Inbound Mindset